Recently Adopted Accounting Pronouncements

 Recently Issued Accounting Pronouncements

-In November 2024, the FASB issued Accounting Standards Update ("ASU") No. 2024-03, "Expense Disaggregation Disclosures (Subtopic 220-40): Disaggregation of Income Statement Expenses."
-ASU No. 2024-03 requires that public business entities disclose additional information about specific expense categories in the notes to financial statements at interim and annual reporting periods.
+In November 2024, the FASB issued ASU 2024-03, "Expense Disaggregation Disclosures (Subtopic 220-40): Disaggregation of Income Statement Expenses."
+ASU 2024-03 requires that public business entities disclose additional information about specific expense categories in the notes to financial statements at interim and annual reporting periods.
 The ASU is effective for fiscal years beginning after December 15, 2026 (our fiscal year 2028 for annual periods) and interim periods within fiscal years beginning after December 15, 2027 (our fiscal year 2029 for interim periods), with early adoption and prospective or retrospective application permitted.
-We are currently assessing the effect the adoption of this standard will have on our consolidated financial statement disclosures.
+We intend to adopt the standard on a prospective basis and are currently assessing the effect the adoption will have on our consolidated financial statement disclosures.

 We have reviewed all recently issued accounting pronouncements and have concluded that, other than as described above, they are either not applicable to us or are not expected to have a significant impact on our consolidated financial statements.